Combining Collections

 Spacesaver systems were essential in creating enough space to accommodate the combined collections — and they provide room to grow in the future.

-Storing Flags and Other Textiles
+Storing Flags & Other Textiles

 The museum’s flag collection, which is the world’s largest single collection of Confederate and Union flags and flag fragments, also needed special attention.
 Spacesaver created an efficient way to compactly store mounted and framed flags.